This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-An incision will be made in the right lower area of your child's abdomen.
-Caregivers will unfold the bowel by hand.
-They will look at the bowel to make sure it is healthy.
-Caregivers may not be able to unfold the bowel, or part of the bowel may be diseased or dead.
-If this happens, caregivers will cut out the folded, diseased, or dead bowel and stitch the ends back together.
-The wound will be closed with stitches and medical tape.
+Your child's surgeon will make an incision in the lower right area of your child's abdomen.
+He or she will unfold the bowel and check it to make sure it is healthy.
+He or she may not be able to unfold the bowel, or part of it may be diseased or dead.
+If this happens, the affected part of the bowel will be removed and the ends stitched together.
+The incision will be closed with stitches and medical tape.

 After your child's surgery:

-Your child will be taken to a room to rest until he is fully awake.
-Caregivers will monitor your child closely for any problems.
-Do not let your child get out of bed until his caregiver says it is okay.
-When caregivers see that he is okay, your child may be able to go home.
-If your child is staying in the hospital, he will be taken to his room.
+Your child will be taken to a room to rest until he or she is fully awake.
+Healthcare providers will monitor your child closely for any problems.
+Do not let your child get out of bed until his or her healthcare provider says it is okay.

 CONTACT YOUR HEALTHCARE PROVIDER IF: